aiven/aiven-docs/docs/products/postgresql/howto/pg-object-size.md

 ---
-title: Check size of a database, a table or an index
+title: Check the size of a database, a table or an index
 ---

 PostgreSQL® offers different commands and functions to get disk space usage for a database, a table, or an index.

-## Get a database size
+## Get the size of a database

 Retrieve the database size using either: